About Us

-A greenway in the UK is a recreational route designed for non-motorized activities such as walking, cycling, and horse riding, that provides a safe and pleasant passage through urban, suburban or rural environments.
+A greenway in the UK is a route designed for non-motorized activities such as walking, cycling, and horse riding, that provides a safe through urban, suburban or rural environments.
 It may include paths, trails, and cycleways, which are often connected to parks, natural areas, and cultural attractions.
+This one, however, does all these things but is primarily a connection between two urban areas (wellington and Taunton) serving a population in both areas of up to 100,000 people.
+It has the potential to connecrt a number of smaller communities by creating an arterial route served by quiet country lanes and paths.

 Greenways aim to promote sustainable transport and outdoor recreation, while enhancing the natural environment and cultural heritage of the area.
 They can provide a vital link between urban areas and the countryside, encouraging people to explore the outdoors and enjoy the benefits of physical activity in a safe and accessible environment.